About Rob Bryant

 I rose through the ranks at CSC and eventually retired as a Vice President of Quality and Six Sigma for CSC.
 I loved working for the company.
 After retirement, I earned a PhD from NCU and began teaching statistics, leadership, and management.
 I still speak to many organizations each year and teach Lean/Six Sigma around the country.

-My latest Book, Pseudo President (Black Rose Publishing) will be released in mid 2019.
+My latest Book, Fraud President (Defiance Press) will be released in November 2022.
 I conclude that I can sit in my wheelchair and feel sorry for myself, or I can concentrate on the things that God has given me the ability to do, and do them well.
 I have a brain (many would debate this – LOL) and two strong arms to use, and I plan to going as far as my imagination and determination will carry me.
 I can’t give up because I have set the goal, visualized the steps, counted the cost, I am willing to pay the price, and I am never going to give up on my dreams in the future.
 If I did it – YOU CAN TOO!!